-Microsoft is warning of a recently discovered critical Windows DNS Server vulnerability that is described as “wormable.”
+Microsoft is warning of a recently discovered critical Windows DNS Server vulnerability that is described as “wormable”.
 DNS (Domain Name Services) is used by computers all over the world to find each other.
 The Internet could not work without it.
 Microsoft DNS is specifically used inside businesses all over the world and allows Windows systems to locate computers and services within the business network.
 If a business is running Windows desktops and servers, they are almost certainly using Microsoft DNS.

-Such a flaw could allow attackers to create special malware that remotely executes code on Windows servers and creates malicious DNS queries that could even eventually lead to a company’s entire network being compromised.
+Such a flaw could allow attackers to create special malware that remotely executes a code on Windows servers and creates malicious DNS queries that could even eventually lead to a company’s entire network being compromised.

 “Wormable vulnerabilities have the potential to spread via malware between vulnerable computers without user interaction,” “Windows DNS Server is a core networking component.
 While this vulnerability is not currently known to be used in active attacks, it is essential that customers apply Windows updates to address this vulnerability as soon as possible.” explained Mechele Gruhn, a principal security program manager at Microsoft.